Netanyahu again fails to form new Israeli government | Politics

-Israeli Prime Minister Benjamin Netanyahu has again failed to form a government by the midnight deadline, putting his political career in jeopardy and prolonging the country's political stalemate that has seen voters return to the polls four times in less than two years.
+Beleaguered Prime Minister Benjamin Netanyahu, who is Israel's longest-serving premier, has failed to meet a midnight deadline of forming a government, giving his rivals a chance to end his uninterrupted stint at the helm of politics since 2009.

+Netanyahu, 71, who is facing trial on a series of graft charges, was tasked by President Reuven Rivlin to put together a government on April 6 following inconclusive polls, the fourth in the last two years.

-The mandate given by President Reuven Rivlin to Netanyahu to form a government expired on Tuesday at midnight with no breakthrough in coalition talks.
+The mandate given by Rivlin to Netanyahu to form a government expired on Tuesday at midnight with no breakthrough in coalition talks, prolonging the country's political stalemate.

-It is for the third time in two years that Netanyahu, 71, has failed to form a government.

-He had been trying for the past 28 days to build a coalition after the fourth inconclusive general election in two years.

-Netanyahu's right-wing Likud party is by far the largest on Israel's fractured political scene.
-Likud had won 30 seats in the general election in March, but Netanyahu could not muster enough coalition partners to command a majority of at least 61 seats in the 120-member Knesset, the Israeli parliament.
+His Likud party emerged as the single largest party in the 120- member Parliament but did not have the necessary 61-member support to form a government.
+Likud had won 30 seats in the general election in March.

+While tasking Netanyahu with the responsibility of forming the government, Rivlin said that he was doing so reluctantly and also mentioned his ''moral dilemma'' given the court proceedings and lack of enough support for the Likud leader.

 President Rivlin's spokesman in a statement said: ''Shortly before midnight, Netanyahu informed the President's Residence that he was unable to form a government and so returned the mandate to the president.''
-The statement said that Rivlin would contact the parties represented in the Knesset (Israel's unicameral parliament) on the continuation of the process of forming a government.
+Rivlin on Wednesday contacted the parties represented in the Knesset (Israel's unicameral parliament) on the continuation of the process of forming a government.

-The onus is now on the President to decide which of Israel's other political leaders he might entrust with the task of trying to form a governing coalition.

-The favourite to get the nod is centrist Yair Lapid, whose Yesh Atid party came second behind Netanyahu's Likud in the March 23 election.

-Lapid is a one-time Finance Minister who entered politics in 2012 after a successful career as a TV news anchor.
+The President met with Yesh Atid party's chairman, Yair Lapid, and Yamina party's chairman, Naftali Bennett.

+Both Lapid and Bennett reiterated their desire to be given the mandate to form the next government, press releases from the Presidency said.

+The Blue and White party, headed by Defence Minister Benny Gantz has recommended that Lapid be granted the Presidential mandate to form a government, a spokesperson for the party said.
+Rivlin now has three days to decide whether to hand over the mandate to another lawmaker or to pass it on to the Knesset to give it a chance to find at least 61 lawmakers who can agree on a candidate to lead the next coalition government.
+If all the efforts to put together a government fails, the country could face the agony of an unprecedented fifth general election with a prolonged political stalemate.

+Rivlin gave Netanyahu the first chance to form a coalition after 52 members of parliament endorsed him as Prime Minister last month, compared to 45 for Lapid and a mere seven for Bennett.

-But even if Lapid is given the mandate, the key man in coalition negotiations would be Naftali Bennett, a former Defence Minister and leader of the right-wing Yamina party.
-Bennett's party had won seven seats in the election.
+But even if Lapid is given the mandate, the key man in coalition negotiations would be Bennett, a former defence minister.

 Netanyahu failed to persuade Bennett to join him in a power-sharing agreement that would have seen the pair take turns as prime minister.